antaeusrises/Learning-Topics-Books/README.md

 - How to Win Friends and Influence People – Dale Carnegie
 - Crucial Conversations – Kerry Patterson et al
 - The 48 Laws of Power – Robert Greene
+- When I Stop Talking, You'll Know I'm Dead: Useful Stories from a Persuasive Man by Jerry Weintraub

 - Bargaining For Advantage – G. Richard Shell